 Tips and Tricks for Recipe Success:

 - Because I believe more is more when it comes to chocolate, these cookies are loaded with chocolate chips and chocolate chunks.
 You may use all chocolate chips or all chocolate chunks, if preferred.
 However, for the melted chocolate, you should use real chopped chocolate; not chocolate chips.
+I prefer dark chocolate or semi sweet.

 - This recipe calls for Dutch-process cocoa powder, which is different from regular cocoa powder.
 Dutch-process cocoa powder is made from cocoa beans that have been treated with potassium solution, which neutralizes their acidity.
 Dutch-process cocoa powder is also darker and more mellow in flavor.
 Click here to check-out my favorite brand.